skip to main content

 Mammograms and Breast Cancer Prevention

-If during your medical breast exam your Moreland provider finds symptoms that may indicate an issue or if you qualify for a mammogram or breast ultrasound, they can order these tests to ensure you get the care you need for optimal breast health.
-A mammogram uses a low-energy X-ray to examine your breast.
-This breast screening can detect any breast abnormalities.
-While Moreland does not perform mammograms, we can place the order for you.
-We will review the results with you at your next appointment.
+If, during your medical breast exam, your Moreland OB-GYN provider finds symptoms that may indicate an issue or if you qualify for a mammogram or breast ultrasound, they can order these tests to ensure you get the care you need for optimal breast health.

 Types of Mammograms